lammps/lammps/doc/src/Build_cmake.rst

 Building LAMMPS with CMake is a two-step process.
 First you use CMake to create a build environment in a new directory.
-On Linux systems, this will be based on makefiles for use with make.
-Then you use the make command to build LAMMPS, which uses the created Makefile(s).
+On Linux systems, this will be by default based on Unix-style makefiles for use with make.
+Then you use the *make* command to build LAMMPS, which uses the created Makefile(s).
 Example:

 .. code-block:: bash